Automatic Follow Up without Phone Calls or Sending Out Any Email Reminders

 “I’m more than happy with giving you time to think it over.
 Could you do me a favor?

-“Tomorrow morning when you wake up to go to work and you get into your car at 7 a.m., pull your car keys out of your pocket.
-Just before you put them in the ignition, do me a favor.
-Would you just ask yourself this question?
+“Tomorrow morning when you wake up to get into your car and go to work at 7 a.m., as you pull your car keys out of your pocket, just before you put them in the ignition, ask yourself;

-“Do I really want to be getting up and leaving my family at 7 a.m. and commuting to work and fighting all that traffic?
-And is this the car of my dreams?”
+“Do I really want to be getting up and leaving my family at 7 a.m. and commuting to work and fighting all that traffic for 490 years?”

 What happens the next morning?
 The time-delay of the word picture kicks in.